About the Journal

 Cancer Biome and Targeted Therapy welcomes original research, reviews, and translational studies addressing key areas, including:

-Cancer Biome and Targeted Therapy upholds the highest standards of ethical open-access publishing, adhering to DOAJ and COPE guidelines while maintaining full editorial independence.
-Articles are assigned DOIs, and authors are encouraged to use ORCID for persistent researcher identification.
-Metadata are regularly updated to enhance discoverability and indexing.
+Cancer Biome and Targeted Therapy uphold the highest standards of ethical open-access publishing, adhering to DOAJ and COPE guidelines while maintaining full editorial independence.

 Mission Statement